aws/amazon-gamelift-plugin-unity/README.md

 ### Next, deploy a sample scenario:

+NOTE: Only Windows server executables are supported in the plugin at the moment.
+On Mac, you'll need to build the game server using Windows platform and use it for deployment, even though your local testing was done using game server built against Mac OS platform.

 1. In Unity, in the Plug-in for Unity tab, select the **Deploy** tab.
 2. In the Deploy pane, select **Open Deployment UI**.
 3. In the Deployment window, select a scenario.
 The **Auth Only** scenario does not require a server executable and can